-Once you get started with human behavior research you soon find yourself running into the question whether your research project is qualitative or quantitative in nature.
+Once you get started with human behavior research you soon find yourself running into the question of whether your research project is qualitative or quantitative in nature.
 There are inherent differences between qualitative and quantitative research methods, although their objectives and applications overlap in many ways.

 In a nutshell, qualitative research generates “textual data” (non-numerical).
 Quantitative research, on the contrary, produces “numerical data” or information that can be converted into numbers.

 Qualitative research is considered to be particularly suitable for exploratory research (e.g. during the pilot stage of a research project, for example).
 It is primarily used to discover and gain an in-depth understanding of individual experiences, thoughts, opinions, and trends, and to dig deeper into the problem at hand.

 In addition, eye tracking or automatic facial expressions can be collected and analyzed qualitatively, for example in usability research, where gaze patterns (such as with heatmaps) or moments of expressions of frustration / confusion can be used to track the journey of an individual respondent within a software interface.

 Typically, qualitative research focuses on individual cases and their subjective impressions.
 This requires an iterative study design – data collection and research questions are adjusted according to what is learned.

 Simply put, quantitative research is all about numbers and figures.
 It is used to quantify opinions, attitudes, behaviors, and other defined variables with the goal to support or refute hypotheses about a specific phenomenon, and potentially contextualize the results from the study sample in a wider population (or specific groups).

 As quantitative research explicitly specifies what is measured and how it is measured in order to uncover patterns in – for example – behavior, motivation, emotion, and cognition, quantitative data collection is considered to be much more structured than qualitative methods.